Charles E Lakin Foundation Inc

 Key Takeaways for Grant Writers

 • Invitation-only process: This is not a foundation for unsolicited proposals.
-Submit a brief, focused letter of inquiry if your organization is not yet on their radar, but understand that most funding goes to identified strategic partners.
+Submit a brief, focused letter of inquiry if your organisation is not yet on their radar, but understand that most funding goes to identified strategic partners.

 • Mission alignment over sector: The foundation funds across diverse sectors (education, housing, workforce development, family services) united by the common thread of helping people achieve dignity and self-sufficiency.